 And preparing a major life change for most people can’t be done within the turn of a day, week, or month.
 So, it’s best to start preparing yourself mentally 1-5 years before retirement.

 And as you read the following tips, you will understand why 1 year sounds long but is sometimes not even enough.
-You want to make the most out of your well-deserved retirement, and for that preparation and planning is the key to success.
+You want to make the most out of your well-deserved retirement, and for that preparation and planning are the keys to a successful retirement.
+And I can even help you more out on that front with my ebook: Five Steps To Happiness In Retirement.
+I created this guide to help pre-retirees and retirees out so they can make sure they can enjoy a happy, healthy, and fulfilling life in retirement.

 You’d be surprised at how many people are so focused on the financial part of their retirement, without thinking about what to do with their time once they retire.
 They are not mentally prepared for retirement and can fall prey to loneliness, depression, or waste their days with unfulfilling activities.
 Or be occupied by other things that keep them from following their dreams.